secretstartups/handbook/sales/field-communications/index.html.md

 - Field Communications will collaborate with the requester on the announcement details and copy directly in the issue to finalize the roll-out plan.

 #### Announcements to External Channel/Alliances Partners
 If you have an internal announcement that is also relevant to GitLab's external Channel/Alliances Partner audience, please use the Field Announcement Request process outlined above and select the `GitLab Partners (external)` audience in addition to the relevant internal audiences.
-By selecting this audience, the Field Communications team will engage the appropriate team members in the Channel org to disseminate the announcement to partners.
+By selecting this audience, the Field Communications team will engage the appropriate team members in Partner Communications to disseminate the announcement to partners.

-If you have an announcement that is relevant *only* for the external partner audience, please follow the process outlined in the [Channel Handbook page] ().
+If you have an announcement that is relevant *only* for the external partner audience, please open a [Channel Partner Communication Request issue](https://gitlab.com/gitlab-com/channel/channels/-/issues/new?issue%5Bmilestone_id%5D=) so that the [Partner Communication team](/handbook/sales/channel/channel-programs-ops/#partner-communications) can assist you.

 #### Recurring Announcements
 Some teams, including Strategic Marketing and Competitive Intelligence, are consistently creating new content and resources for the Field team.
 In the spirit of efficiency, Field Comms creates a container issue for each of these teams each month that serves as an aggregator of new/updated content as well as a collaboration space to allow for these teams to achieve a steady drumbeat cadence of updates to the Field.
 For example, 1-2 Slack notifications throughout the month sharing new/updated content and a list of all or most-impactful content in the Field Flash newsletter at the end of the month.